wp-plugins/ewww-image-optimizer/readme.txt

 1. If you have root access, install it with *make install*
 1. If not, copy the binary from */pngquant-2.0.2/pngquant* to the ewww tool folder (wordpress/wp-content/ewww/pngquant-custom).

+= Installing webp =

+1. WebP (cwebp) is bundled with the plugin.
+If it isn't working for you, keep going...
+1. Download the latest version of [libwebp](https://code.google.com/p/webp/downloads/list) to your server
+1. Uncompress libwebp: *tar xvzf libwebp-0.4.0.tar.gz && cd libwebp-0.4.0
+1. Make sure you have libjpeg && libpng installed (possibly libjpeg-dev and libpng-dev also)
+1. Configure and compile cwebp: *./configure --disable-shared && make*
+1. If you have root access, install it with *make install*
+1. If not, copy the binary from */libwebp-0.4.0/examples/cwebp* to the ewww tool folder (wordpress/wp-content/ewww/cwebp-custom).

 == Frequently Asked Questions ==

 = Does the plugin replace existing images? =